Having a baby can fill your house with love. It also can take a toll on your finances.

 Planning Ahead For Recurring New Expenses

-Typically, child care is the biggest ongoing expense a family will have with a new baby.
-The cost will vary depending on where you live, the type of care you choose, and whether you need part- or full-time care, but according to Care.com’s 2018 Cost of Care Survey , one in three families now spend 20% or more of their annual household income on child care.
+Typically, child care is the biggest ongoing expense for a family with a new baby.
+The cost will vary depending on where you live, the type of care you choose, and whether you need part-time or full-time care, but according to the Care.com 2022 Cost of Care Survey, 51% of families now spend 20% or more of their annual household income on child care.

-The survey found national averages ranged from $211 per week for a full-time slot at a child-care center to $580 for a full-time nanny.
-(You can learn more about the costs in your area by contacting the nearest Child Care Resource & Referral agency.
+The survey found national averages ranged from $226 per week for a child-care center to $694 for a full-time nanny.

-Even if you plan to nurse the baby, you’ll need to prepare for the possibility that breastfeeding might not work out and formula could be a regular expense.
-Powdered formula can cost from $70 to $150 per month .
+Even if you plan to nurse the baby, you’ll need to prepare for the possibility that breastfeeding might not work out and formula could become a regular expense.
+The average cost of powdered formula is about $400 to $800 a month.

-When your baby starts on solid foods, typically at about 4 to 6 months old, you could be looking at a cost of $50 to $100 a month .
+When your baby starts on solid foods, typically at about 4 to 6 months old, you’re likely looking at a cost of $98 to $230 a month.

-The average baby uses 2,500 to 3,000 diapers in the first year, which could add up to more than $1,000 a year in diapers and wipes.
+The average baby uses 2,500 to 3,000 diapers in the first year.
+That could add up to about $960 a year in disposable diapers.